Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 Esfuércese, esfuércese, que el descaecimiento en los infortunios apoca la salud y acarrea la muerte".

-"Strive, strive, for decay in misfortunes weakens health and brings on death."
+Strengthen yourself, strengthen yourself, for the decline in misfortunes weakens health and brings death."

 »Todas estas razones del licenciado escuchó otro loco que estaba en otra jaula, frontero de la del furioso, y, levantándose de una estera vieja donde estaba echado y desnudo en cueros, preguntó a grandes voces quién era el que se iba sano y cuerdo.

-"All these reasons the licensed person heard from another madman who was in another cage, next to the furious one, and, rising from an old mat where he was lying naked, he asked in loud voices who was the one who was going sane and sound."
+»All these reasons of the graduate were heard by another madman who was in another cage, bordering the one of the furious one, and, getting up from an old mat where he was lying naked in skins, he asked in a loud voice who it was who was going away sane and sensible.

 El licenciado respondió: "Yo soy, hermano, el que me voy; que ya no tengo necesidad de estar más aquí, por lo que doy infinitas gracias a los cielos, que tan grande merced me han hecho".

-"Yo que estoy bueno replicó el licenciado, y no habrá para qué tornar a andar estaciones".
+"Yo sé que estoy bueno —replicó el licenciado—, y no habrá para qué tornar a andar estaciones".

 "¿Vos bueno?

-"You say you are well?
-Well, then, let it be so; go with God, but I swear by Jupiter, whose majesty I represent on Earth, that for this very sin that Seville is committing today, in driving you out of this house and declaring you sane, I will inflict such a punishment on it that its memory will endure for all centuries to come, amen."
+—said the madman—: well, that's what it says; go with God, but I swear to Jupiter, whose majesty I represent on earth, that for just this sin that Seville is committing today, in taking you out of this house and considering you sane, I'm going to inflict such a punishment on it that it will be remembered for all the centuries of the centuries, amen."

-¿No sabes , licenciadillo menguado, que lo podré hacer, pues, como digo, soy Júpiter Tonante, que tengo en mis manos los rayos abrasadores con que puedo y suelo amenazar y destruir el mundo?
+¿No sabes tú, licenciadillo menguado, que lo podré hacer, pues, como digo, soy Júpiter Tonante, que tengo en mis manos los rayos abrasadores con que puedo y suelo amenazar y destruir el mundo?

-"Do you not know, you diminished licensed person, that I can do it, for as I say, I am Jupiter Thunderer, who have in my hands the scorching bolts with which I can and often threaten and destroy the world?"
+"Don't you know, little diminished graduate, that I can do it, because, as I say, I'm Jupiter Thunderer, who has in my hands the scorching rays with which I can and usually threaten and destroy the world?"

 Pero con sola una cosa quiero castigar a este ignorante pueblo, y es con no llover en él ni en todo su distrito y contorno por tres enteros años, que se han de contar desde el día y punto en que ha sido hecha esta amenaza en adelante.